madhumithaa-am/2-MODE-CHARACTERISTICS-OF-REFLEX-KLYSTRON/README.md

 **Aim:**

-To study mode characteristics of reflex klystron and hence to determine mode number,transit time electronic tuning range (ETR) and electronic tuning sensitivity (ETS)
+To study mode characteristics of reflex klystron and hence to determine mode number,transit time electronic tuning range (ETR) and electronic tuning sensitivity (ETS).

 **Equipment and Component:**